/*

 /**

-* Returns an IIOMetadataFormat
+* Returns an IIOMetadataFormat object describing the

-* given metadata format, or null
+* given metadata format, or null if no description

 * is available.
 The supplied name must be one of those returned

-* by getMetadataFormatNames
+* by getMetadataFormatNames (i.e., either the

 * native format name, the standard format name, or one of those

-* returned by getExtraMetadataFormatNames
+* returned by getExtraMetadataFormatNames).

 *